Community Resource Centre

 The Beacon Central Community Resource Centre is a not for profit organisation managed by a committee selected by its members.
 It receives payment from the Department of Regional Development which enables our business to provide the best possible service to our customers.
 We are supported by community fundraising, Bendigo Bank commissions, fee for service and business partnerships and sponsorships.
 We are a community focused organization and we commit ourselves to continually improve and develop as a Centre.
 We would like to grow as an enthusiastic and ambitious community.

-The Centre has developed immensely since its establishment 23 years ago when it began as a Centre primarily focussed on computer access and basic technologies.
+The Beacon CRC has continued to develop and grow since its establishment 23 years ago when it began as a Centre primarily focussed on computer access and basic technologies.
 We have since evolved to include a variety of communications content and community development services which we aim to further develop.

 We aim to be considered a leading community focused organization within our area by committing our business toward the community’s desires and expectations.

 - 1992 ~ Establishment of a Telecentre discussed